apache/pulsar-site/docs/admin-api-functions.md

 </Tabs>
 ````

-### List all functions
+## Update a function

-You can list all Pulsar functions running under a specific tenant and namespace using Admin CLI, REST API or Java Admin API.
+You can update a Pulsar function that has been deployed to a Pulsar cluster using Admin CLI, REST API or Java Admin API.

 ````mdx-code-block
 <Tabs groupId="api-choice"